Michelle3334/coaching-warriors/README.md

 * I would like to get in contact with the website owner and provide comments or feedback.
 * I would like to view the available courses.
 * I would like to be able to register for a course.

-## Structure of the website
-The website is designed to be user-friendy on all device sizes.

 [Back to Table of Contents](https://github.com/Michelle3334/coaching-warriors#table-of-contents)